| |

 chauffeured limousine, and routinely pays off crooked cops in

-L.A.
+the L.A.
 Police Department.
 All

 of that ill gotten power and it's substantial wealth gets the